hikeventures/hikeventures.github.io/_posts/2015-05-17-best-solo-person-backpacking-tent.markdown

 Further, it's also worth to consider that a 1-person tent can be more heavy than a 2-person tent if you would distribute the weight of the 2-person tent over 2 persons.

 <img src="https://c2.staticflickr.com/6/5600/15455033882_22ac28bbe8_b.jpg">

+A Hilleberg Nallo in the back and Hilleberg Anjan in the front.
 <!--more-->